How about a new lemonade recipe for National Lemonade Day, August 20th?

-The first home refrigerator with a small freezing compartment—it held two ice cube trays±was launched in the 1923.
+The first home refrigerator with a small freezing compartment—it held two ice cube trays±was launched in 1923.
 Large “deep freezers” for retail use only became common during the 1940s.
-That’s why people in period novels and films went to the neighborhood drug store to get ice cream!
+That’s why people in period novels and films went to the neighborhood drugstore to get ice cream!

 Big freezers did not go into mass production for home use until after World War II, and the new refrigerator-freezer units allowed people to keep lots of ice in the freezer.

 Automatic icemakers for home refrigerator-freezers were first sold around 1953 (source).
 And then: iced lemonade for everyone!